☢ Phones & Pronunciation ☢

 EX.
 If HAND and TRAP both surface as [æ], then you only need [{] in your voicebank because [{~] is an optional allophone.
 That is, unless you want to have duplicate samples for ease-of-use.

-If you want to include any additional phones not covered by the symbols provided here, use their typical X-SAMPA character if possible, and try to match the notation style of the existing phones, such as using ['] to denote aspiration.
+If you want to include any additional phones not covered by the symbols provided here, use their typical X-SAMPA character if possible, and try to match the notation style of the existing phones, such as using [h] to denote aspiration.

 TL;DR: Most voicebank variation will be in the inclusion of additional phones not in the LITE core list.
 Your voicebank should be able to function with a UST made using only the required samples, and a UST tailored to your voicebank generally shouldn't require excessive editing to be used with a different one.